The IES Blog

 The best ERPs integrate all these features into one interoperable platform.
 Ultimately, ERP platforms are business management tools designed for companies that are expanding their reach.
 Typically, these companies want to improve their workflows in order to gain more customers, reduce time spent on back office functions, and use analytics to improve profit.
 ERPs also allow remote functioning, typically from any digital device, which is crucial in today’s business landscape.

-If a business is ready to compare ERPs, it will be easy to bog down in all the functional features.
 Let’s start with an apples-to-apples review of two of the leading ERPs in the market: Microsoft Dynamics vs. SAP Business One.

 Microsoft Dynamics vs. SAP Business One – Side-by-Side Comparison